devilry/devilry-deploy/docs/src/deploy.rst

     extends = https://raw.github.com/devilry/devilry-deploy/REVISION/buildout/buildout-base.cfg

 Replace ``REVISION`` (in the extends url) with the Devilry version you want to use (E.g.: ``v1.2.1``).
+See `the tag listing on github
+<https://github.com/devilry/devilry-deploy/tags>`_ for a list of all releases,
-See https://github.com/devilry/devilry-deploy/tags for the current releases, and refer to :devilrydoc:`The releasenotes listing
-<releasenoteslisting.html>` for the information about each release.
+and refer to :devilrydoc:`The releasenotes listing <releasenoteslisting.html>` for the information about each release.

 Install required system packages